yeahBradley/umn-csci-3081-s20-botan008/labs/lab09_project_intro/README.md

 Read and add to the documentation (by making your header files Doxygen compliant, and writing self-documenting code in the `*.cc` files) for the c++ code (`*.h` and `*.cc` files) we have provided to you in the `project/src` directory.
 You should read and add to the documentation and figure out how use Doxygen to generate documentation from the header files in the `project/webcode/web` directory.
 For the project, all the code you submit should be well-documented, and every header file should be commented using Doxygen, so get into the habit of making your code Doxygen compliant and self-documenting.

 ### Congratulations, you have started the Csci3081 project for Spring 2020!!

+(NOTE: addition for the purposes of grading lab09)